MultiAgentLearning/playground/docs/index.md

 # Whats in the docs?

 The docs cover a few topics.
-These include the a getting started guide, game rules, research, and how to use the CLI tool.
+These include the a getting started guide, game rules, multiplayer, research, and how to use the CLI tool.